-Let's look at a simple example of how plan vs. actual analysis works.
+Let's look at a simple example of how the plan vs. actual analysis works.

 Beginning Sales Plan

-To set the scene, this illustration shows the sales forecast as the business plan is finished.
+To set the scene, this illustration shows three months of the sales forecast as the business plan is finished.

 Actual Results for Sales

-The next illustration shows the actual results for the same company for the first three months of the plan.
+The next illustration shows the actual results for the same company during the same three months as in the previous illustration.

 So the calculations are simple enough.
 You calculate the variance in sales by subtracting the planned amount from the actual amount, which gives us the table shown below.